 Preheat oven to 325°F.

-Heat oil in a large Dutch oven (with a tight-fitting lid) over medium-high until shimmering.
-Add one half of the brisket and brown on both sides, turning once, about 5 minutes on each side.
-Remove to a plate and repeat with the second piece of meat
+Heat the olive oil in a large Dutch oven or heavy ovenproof pot over medium-high heat until shimmering.
+Brown the brisket pieces one at a time, about 5 minutes per side, until golden.
+Transfer to a plate and repeat with remaining piece.

-Remove the brisket from the oven, uncover, and let cool in the braising liquid until the sauce is just warm about 1 hour.
+Remove from oven and let brisket cool in its sauce for about 1 hour.
 Cover and refrigerate overnight.
+(This helps the flavors meld and makes slicing easier.)

 YIELD: 6 servings